 Private Placement Definition

-Private placement is the process of raising capital directly from institutional investors.
+The private placement definition is the process of raising capital directly from institutional investors.
 A company that does not have access to or does not wish to make use of public capital markets can issue stocks, bonds, or other financial instruments directly to institutional investors.
 Institutional investors include the following:

 You do not have to register private placement issuances with the Securities and Exchange Commission (SEC).
 In addition, you do not have to provide a detailed prospectus.
 The issuing company and the purchasing investors negotiates the terms and conditions are negotiated.
 You cannot trade private placement securities on public markets, but they can be traded privately among institutional investors after they have been issued by the issuing company.